What is the Best Content for Your Hotel Social Media Accounts?

 If you'd like to be more proactive, here are a few more ideas of things to share:

-Twitter is all about reaching out to key influencers such as bloggers and journalists and keeping in touch with key partners such as the tourism board, travel agencies and other institutions.
+X, which was formerly known as Twitter before its name change in 2023, is all about reaching out to key influencers such as bloggers and journalists and keeping in touch with key partners such as the tourism board, travel agencies, and other institutions.

-We don't recommend investing time and money on Twitter accounts for small hotels.
+We don't recommend investing time and money on X accounts for small hotels.

-You can easily make lists of Twitter users you like to regularly follow their news and like / retweet some of their content.
+You can easily make lists of X users you like to regularly follow their news and like/retweet some of their content.

 We hope these few tips will help you to manage your social media more efficiently.
 Keep in mind that social media is similar to real life: show interest in others first to gain their interest and attention in return.
 Create two-way discussions with your followers, rather than only communicate news and info about your business.